hwdsl2/setup-ipsec-vpn/README.md

 **Android 6 (Marshmallow) users**： Please see notes in <a href="docs/clients.md#android" target="_blank">Configure IPsec/L2TP VPN Clients</a>.

 Clients are set to use <a href="https://developers.google.com/speed/public-dns/" target="_blank">Google Public DNS</a> when the VPN is active.
-If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `options.xl2tpd` and `ipsec.conf` with your new servers.
-Then restart `ipsec` and `xl2tpd` services.
+If another DNS provider is preferred, replace `8.8.8.8` and `8.8.4.4` in both `options.xl2tpd` and `ipsec.conf` with new ones.
+Then reboot your server.

 For servers with a custom SSH port (not 22) or other services, edit the <a href="vpnsetup.sh#L336" target="_blank">IPTables rules</a> before using.